simonscmap/cmap-node-api/utility/distributed-datasets.md

 ## Query Handler

 All custom queries and several internal queries are routed through the [/utility/queryHandler.js](queryHandler.js) module, which:
-- uses a round robin to determine which server to direct the query to
+- uses a [/utility/roundRobin.js](round robin) to determine which server to direct the query to
 - uses an automatic retry if the query fails and there is another valid database to run the query on
 - respects a `servername` prop in the query arguments, which allows the caller to specify which server to run the query on